 Also, there is a story that the mine was discovered and worked by one of the Earp brothers (as in Wyatt Earp).
 Wyatt Earp did indeed have a small house in nearby Vidal Junction and owned claims in the Whipple Mountains to the east, so it could be true, but I couldn't find any more evidence about it.

-The mine was worked for a few years sometime around 1900 for high-grade copper.
-It went idle and then it was worked again sometime in the early 1950s.
+The mine worked for a few years, sometime around 1900, for high-grade copper.
+It went idle, and then it was worked again sometime in the early 1950s.

 Anyway, that was enough of a reason for me to go out there and explore it.
 Having told you all of this, and now, having been there, I can tell you something else… Don’t bother going.